 This post contains affiliate links.
 Please see my disclosure policy for more information.

 I made a video about 4 of our current favorite Christmas books, 3 of which are listed in this post.
-Take a peek!
+In this video, I walk through four of our most-loved Christmas books and share how I use them for discussion, narration, and simple Christmas School lessons.

 Click here if you’d rather watch the video on You Tube.